Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

-and the present construction reduces to the standard approach to multivalued wavefunctions in condensed matter theory; see e.g. \cite{Kleinert}.
-However, the presence of the topological singularity leads to a divergent energy functional so that Hamiltonian mechanics no longer applies in the usual sense.
-Alternatively, this singular case may require variational techniques. {Indeed, the velocity field $\widetilde\bnu=\delta h/\delta \bmu$ (introduced by the reduced Legendre transform \cite{MarsdenRatiu2013}) becomes the fundamental variable, with the resulting hydrodynamic Lagrangian
+In this case, the present construction reduces to the standard approach to multivalued wavefunctions in condensed matter theory; see e.g. \cite{Kleinert}.
+In the variational framework, the velocity field $\widetilde\bnu=\delta h/\delta \bmu$ (introduced by the reduced Legendre transform \cite{MarsdenRatiu2013}) becomes the fundamental variable, with the resulting hydrodynamic Lagrangian being

-still appearing to be well defined.
-Thus,} the treatment in this paper may accommodate both geometric and topological features depending on the explicit expression of $\bLambda$.
-In what follows, we shall mostly consider the case of a differentiable one-form $\bLambda$ although the presence of topological defects remains an interesting possibility.
+Thus, the treatment in this paper may accommodate both geometric and topological features depending on the explicit expression of $\bLambda$.

 Motivated by the appearance of the phase connection as a minimal coupling term in the Schr\"odinger equation \eqref{SchrodingerReconstructEqn}, it may be useful to include the effect of an external magnetic field on the quantum system within this new QHD framework.
 Then, in the case of a spinless unit charge, the Schr\"odinger equation with holonomy reads